No. 42 Squadron RAF: Second World War (1939–1945)

-On 14 December 1936, 'B' flight of No. 22 Squadron was expanded into a new No. 42 Squadron.
-In 1939, No. 42 Squadron was based at RAF Bircham Newton.
-Initially the unit was equipped with Vickers Vildebeests before re-equipping with Bristol Beauforts in January 1940.
-The squadron operated also a bomber unit in the Burma campaign flying Blenheims during 1942 and as a fighter-bomber unit flying Hawker Hurricanes during 1943.
-The squadron disbanded on 30 June 1945 but on the following day No. 146 Squadron was renumbered to No. 42 Squadron and flew Republic Thunderbolts Mk.IIs.
-The squadron fought on with these until the Burma campaign ended and thereafter the squadron disbanded on 30 December 1945 at Meiktela.
+The squadron also operated as a bomber unit in the Burma campaign flying the Bristol Blenheim during 1942 and as a fighter-bomber unit flying the Hawker Hurricane during 1943.
+The squadron disbanded on 30 June 1945, but the following day No. 146 Squadron was renumbered to No. 42 Squadron to operate the Republic Thunderbolts Mk.II.
+The squadron flew the Thunderbolt until the Burma campaign ended and thereafter disbanded on 30 December 1945 at Meiktela.